gsoft-inc/wl-web-configs/docs/browserslist/configure-project.md

 ├── .browserslistrc
 ```

-Then, open the newly created file and extend the default configuration with the shared configuration provided by this library:
+Then, open the newly created file and extend the default configuration with the shared configuration provided by `@workleap/browserslist-config`:

 ``` .browserslistrc
 extends @workleap/browserslist-config